zeinovich/zeinovich/README.md

 # zeinovich
 My name is Nikita, I'm a 20yo student in MISIS.
-I've got fascinated about statistics about a year ago when Statistics course started in our uni and always solved algorithmical problems easily.
-I knew not very much about programming and started to learn Python, because it was easy to read and learn and its flexbility.
+I've got fascinated about statistics about a year ago when Statistics course started in our uni.
+I always solved algorithmical problems easily, but knew not very much about programming and started to learn Python, because it was easy to read and learn and its flexbility.
 For personal training, I solve 2-3 problems (at least try to) from codewars (now on kyu 4-5) a week.
 Study mainly on Coursera w/o certificates (can't afford), Datacamp and Youtube (luckily there's a ton to learn on Youtube).